yaman77a/personal-finance-cli/README.md

 ## Project Info

 - Written in **Python 3**
-- Data is saved locally in 'transaction.json' and 'monthly_summary.json'
+- Data is saved locally in
+    - 'transaction.json'
+    - 'monthly_summary.json'
+    - 'settings.json'
 - Terminal inerface only (CLI) for now
-- Organized into 4 modules:
+- Organized into 5 modules:
     - 'main.py' -> user interaction
     - 'models.py' -> transaction class
     - 'data_manager.py' -> JSON file handling (read/write)
     - 'summary_manager.py' -> handle monthly summaries
+    - 'settings_manager.py' -> manage monthly limit

 ---

 ## Notes

 - I initially brainstormed the idea with **ChatGPT**, and used **Claude** to generate the first version of the code.
 I then custimozed some minor things myself.
-- This is part of my personal learning journey as a CS student interested in Python, finance, and software design.

 ---